 The only accredited art museum in the state, the Nevada Museum of Art is a private, non-profit organization that serves as a cultural and educational resource for everyone.
 Through creative programming and scholarship, the Museum provides the opportunity for people to encounter, engage and enjoy a diversity of art experiences.
 Exhibitions include works from the Museum’s permanent collections spanning nineteenth through twenty-first century art, traveling exhibitions from across the globe, and artwork by emerging artists.

-LOCATION: 160 W. Liberty St, downtown Reno
+Location: 160 W. Liberty St, downtown Reno

 Kids, those fearless little life-artists, those wide-eyed detectives of wonder, those incandescent improvisers who seize even the smallest objects and ideas and transform them into epic expressions of wow.
 The Nevada Discovery Museum believes in them.
 That's why we built a life laboratory just for them.
 The Nevada Discovery Museum is an exuberant place for kids to experience the amazements of our region while forging lasting friendships with nature, science, art and society.

-Location: 490 S. Center Street, Reno, NV 89501
+Location: 490 S. Center Street- Reno, NV 89501

-Abandoned to the elements, the Fourth Ward School, Virginia City, seemed doomed until it was resurrected in 1986, 50 years after the school closed its doors.
+Abandoned to the elements, the Fourth Ward School, Virginia City seemed doomed until it was resurrected in 1986, 50 years after the school closed its doors.
 Since that time hundreds of thousands of visitors have made their way to the school celebrate Virginia City's glorious past as a frontier town during the gold and silver boom.

-The Wilbur D. May Museum, Reno, features the accumulated trinkets and treasures from more than 30 trips and safaris the eccentric son of a department store magnate made in the 1920s and 1930s.
+The Wilbur D. May Museum features the accumulated trinkets and treasures from more than 30 trips and safaris the eccentric son of a department store magnate made in the 1920s and 1930s.
 Since May rarely collected just one of anything, cases are crammed with T'ang Dynasty animals and African masks; hundreds of Oriental miniatures, dozens of pistols and rifles.
 Gobelin tapestries and Navajo rugs are among objects decorating the walls.

 The Silver State National Peace Officers Museum is located in historic Virginia City, Nevada.
 With a spectacular collection of United States law enforcement artifacts dating back to 1784 and situated within the County Courthouse and 1876 jail, the museum offers visitors a magnificent walk back in time and a fun opportunity for the entire family.
 Features include a Hall of History, Kid's Station, Nevada Officers Memorial Room, and a gift shop.
 Visitors will also enjoy great photo opportuities.

-The museum is open daily from 11:00 to 5:00 from May 1st through October 31st.
+Hours: The museum is open daily from 11:00 am to 5:00 pm from May 1st through October 31st.

 The Nevada State Railroad Museum preserves the railroad heritage of Nevada, including locomotives and cars of the famous Virginia and Truckee Railroad.
 Much of the museum equipment was obtained from Hollywood studios, where they were often featured in movies and television.
 Museum activities consist of operation of historic railroad equipment, including train rides, handcar rides, lectures, an annual railroad history symposium, changing exhibits, and a variety of special events.